Robert Norman (aviator): Bush Pilots Airways

+Community service and honours

-In 1958, he was appointed an Officer of the Most Excellent Order of the British Empire (OBE) for his work in preventing loss of lives during and after Cyclone Agnes, which devastated much of Far North Queensland in March 1956.
+In 1958, he was appointed an Officer of the Order of the British Empire for his work during and after Cyclone Agnes, which devastated much of Far North Queensland in March 1956; he flew in treacherous conditions to warn communities about oncoming flood waters and later delivered food to those cut-off by the flooding.
 He was created a Knight Bachelor in 1989 in recognition of his outstanding community service.

-He also had a long association with James Cook University, advocating for the establishment of a Cairns campus.
-He received an honorary Doctor of Letters from James Cook University.
-The Tropical Research facility "Australian Tropical Herbarium" (Building E2) at Cairns Campus of James Cook University at Smithfield is named in honour of Sir Robert due to his commitment to bringing the University to Cairns.
+He had a long association with James Cook University, advocating for the establishment of a Cairns campus.
+He received an honorary Doctor of Letters from the university.
+The tropical research facility "Australian Tropical Herbarium" (building E2) at Cairns Campus of James Cook University at Smithfield is named in his honour due to his commitment to bringing the university to Cairns.

+Sir Robert and Lady Betty Norman contributed to many community organisations, including the Cairns Art Gallery (where the ground floor gallery is named after her) and the Coast Guard (with the Sir Bob vessel being named for him).

+When he was posthumously inducted into the Australian Aviation Hall of Fame in 2016, it was said about him: